In this lesson we’ll cover the following Claim Submission topics:

 If you’d like to dive deeper into a claim, you can click the View button to open up the Claim Summary.

 The Claim Summary panel shows you everything you need to know about a particular claim.
-You can see information about the patient’s insurance policy, the date of service, billing codes, and any submissions you’ve already made towards this claim, any claim responses you’ve received, and even if they have any secondary coverage!
+You can see information about the patient’s insurance policy, the date of service, billing codes, any submissions (and the associated dates of submission) you’ve already made towards this claim, any claim responses you’ve received, and even if they have any secondary coverage!

 If you need to dive even deeper into a claim, you can click the dropdown arrow at the top of the panel for a list of additional options!